MLB Rumors: Gerrit Cole Will Sign With Yankees ‘If You Give That Motherf***** Enough Money,’ CC Sabathia Says

 Sabathia, who is a native of Vallejo — a city in northern California — said on the podcast that he has spoken at length with Cole about his own experience playing for the Yankees “as a West Coast Guy.”

-The Astros on Monday made Cole a “qualifying offer” of $17.8 million for a single season, according to SB Nation.
+The Astros on Monday made Cole a “qualifying offer” of $17.8 million for a single season, according to SB Nation blog site Crawfish Boxes.
 But Cole is expected to reject the offer.
 By extending the qualifying offer to Cole, the Astros make themselves eligible to receive a compensatory draft pick from any team that ultimately signs the 29-year-old fireballer.